 It’s also useful to do a ‘table read’ before filming your video, to ensure that the words written on the page feel natural and still make sense when read aloud.
 This will ensure that re-writes aren’t being done during filming where time may be more critical, and approvals from stakeholders are harder to get.
 Remember, it takes longer to read a script out loud than it does in your head, so be sure to time your table read in case your script needs to be shortened.

-Learn more: Guide to Scriptwriting for Video
+Learn more: Scriptwriting 101 Webinar

 When to Bring in Outside Help